-When it comes to the disadvantages of Lewin’s Change Management Model, the biggest one is that the model doesn’t lend itself well for quick or short-term change initiatives.
+When it comes to the disadvantages of Lewin’s Change Management Model, the biggest one is that the model doesn’t lend itself well to quick or short-term change initiatives.

 ❌ It’s best used as part of longer-term projects where you’re trying to implement sustainable culture shifts and make changes that are part of your company’s overall goals and what it stands for.

 ❌ It can be complicated to implement, especially if you don’t have the right change management tools and resources in place.

 As long as you’re ok with a slower approach when it comes to change management initiatives, this model can be a great tool to help you make the shift.